hashicorp/hcp-terraform-operator/README.md

 ### Supported Features

-The full list of supported Terraform Cloud features can be found [here](./docs/features.md).
+The full list of supported Terraform Cloud features can be found on our [Developer portal](https://developer.hashicorp.com/terraform/cloud-docs/integrations/kubernetes#supported-terraform-cloud-features).

 ### Installation